jinzishuai/fitnessPipe/docs/ios_simulator.md

 - **Why?** It ensures that the binary built for `x86_64` runs correctly on Apple Silicon machines without architecture mismatch errors during the build or runtime.
 - **How?** The `run_rosetta.sh` script explicitly boots the simulator with `--arch=x86_64` and runs the flutter build command with `arch -x86_64`.

-#### 1.1 Required on Apple Sillicon Mac: Install "Universal" iOS Platform Component
+#### 1.1 Required on Apple Sillicon Mac: Install "Universal" iOS SDK

 ref: https://github.com/jinzishuai/fitnessPipe/issues/1